insight-platform/Watchdog/README.md

 # Watchdog

+**The watchdog service was merged in [Savant](https://github.com/insight-platform/Savant).
+This repo is switched to read-only public archive.**

 This service watches the health of pipeline by monitoring one or more buffers in parallel.
 It will stop or restart designated pipeline services if the buffer queue length exceeds a threshold value or the time since the last output or input message exceeds a specified time.
 Queue monitoring helps detect the slow processing of messages, and ingress and egress monitoring is helpful in detecting how pipeline services are processing messages.